 I grew up in Oro Station, a small town on Lake Simcoe between Barrie and Orillia but this community has become my home, as I completed my Bachelor of Health Sciences degree also at McMaster.
 Midwifery is an ideal fit for me, blending scientific evidence with compassionate, client-centered care.

 I live in Hamilton with my partner and cat, and you will often find us trying out new restaurants in the city.
 Thank you for letting me be a part of your care!

 Since graduating the Midwifery Education program at McMaster in 2013, I have been working in the Durham region.
 Although I've had many amazing experiences in Durham, originally from Oakville, I have always considered Halton Region home.
 Working as a member of the Burlington Midwives team has always been my goal and dream.

 Since first learning about midwifery in high school, I was committed to becoming a midwife myself.
-I have always had an interest in women’s healthcare and in particular the ideals of women centered care.
+I have always had an interest in reproductive healthcare and in particular the ideals of client centered care.
 I always strive to honour the ability of my clients to voice their opinions and wishes for their care by being open and supportive.
 My goal is to make each client’s pregnancy and postpartum experience one that is positive, supported and empowering.